Common Name: wild sweet William

 Best grown in humusy, medium moisture, well-drained soil in part shade to full shade.
 Prefers rich, moist, organic soils.
 Appreciates a light summer mulch which helps retain moisture and keep roots cool.

-Woodland phlox is a spreading, native wildflower which forms mats of foliage with stems typically reaching 12-15" tall.
+Phlox divaricata, commonly called woodland phlox, is a spreading, native wildflower which forms mats of foliage with stems typically reaching 12-15" tall.
 As the common name suggests, this is a woodland species which occurs in rich woods, fields and along streams.
 Loose clusters of slightly fragrant, tubular, lilac to rose to blue flowers (to 1.5" wide) with five, flat, notched, petal-like lobes that appear at the stem tips in spring.
 Stems are both hairy and sticky.
 Lance-shaped to elliptic leaves (to 2" long).
 Can form large colonies over time as leafy shoots spread along the ground rooting at the nodes.

 Powdery mildew can be a serious problem.
 Cutting back stems after flowering helps combat mildew.
 Spider mites can also be a problem, particularly in hot, dry conditions.
 Watch out for rabbits.